 It is standard industry practice to analyze expected credit card loss as a function of three components: the probability of default, the exposure at default, and the loss given default, with expected loss defined as the product of these three factors.
-For revolving accounts in particular, the analysis of these components is often conducted at the account level and is not constrained by the amount of the debt carried in the account at a particular point of observation, although the account balance at observation time is usually regarded as an important driver of default and future expected loss in the case of default.
+For revolving accounts in particular, the analysis is not constrained by the amount of the debt carried at observation time.
+However, the account balance at observation time is usually regarded as an important driver of default and future expected loss in the case of default.
 Generally, the expectation is that a borrower at risk of default is likely to increase her level of borrowing prior to default.
 Thus, the standard quantitative analysis of exposure at default is not bounded by the account balance at observation time.

 In this section, we look closely at the treatment of credit card accounts under ASU 2016-13.
-First, we review the concept of an unconditionally cancelable account under CECL; second, we consider conceptual and methodological challenges brought about by this framework like life of loan or the concept of default and exposure at default under CECL; and finally, we consider the implications of different assumptions about the treatment of future payments and illustrate these concepts with highly stylized numerical examples.
+First, we review the concept of an unconditionally cancelable account under CECL; second, we consider conceptual and methodological challenges brought about by this framework, such as life of loan or the concept of default and exposure at default under CECL; and finally, we consider the implications of different assumptions about the treatment of future payments and illustrate these concepts with highly stylized numerical examples.